mr-superonion/utils_shear_ana/README.md

 # utils_shear_ana

-Some useful (I hope) utilities for shear analysis
+Some useful utilities for shear analysis

 ## Installation